jordijordijor/weewx-Weather34/skins/Weather34/README.md

 # What's New in this Version WX-UB40-IHVN-007

 Now follows a more standardised install process using WeeWX utility wee_extension.
-Uses cached loop packet data to augment incomplete loop data which prevents the display of null contents in sensor modules.
+Uses cached loop packet data to augment incomplete loop data which prevents the display of null contents in sensor modules (07).
+Extra menu links added to settings (08).

 # Important.
 The Weather34 skin no longer supports the use of Weather Underground data to generate weather charts.
 All chart data is obtained directly from your existing integrated WeeWX database.